PG1003/golomb/README.md

 make golomb
 ```

-Information about the usage is displayed by running the executable without parameters or with the `-h` option.
+Information about the usage is displayed by running the executable with the `-h` option.
 You can also read the help text that is displayed by the executable from the [source file](https://github.com/PG1003/golomb/blob/main/util/golomb.cpp).

 ## Documentation